jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-32.md

 <sup>14</sup> Enki relented of the evil which he thought to do to his people.

-<sup>15</sup> Moses turned and went down from the mount with the two tables of the testimony in his
+<sup>15</sup> Moses turned and went down from the mount with the two tablets of the testimony in his
-hand: the tables were written on both their sides; on the one side and on the other [were] they written.
+hand: the tablets were written on both their sides; on the one side and on the other [were] they written.

-<sup>16</sup> The tables were the work of Enki.
-The writing was the writing of Enki, graven on the tables.
+<sup>16</sup> The tablets were the work of Enki.
+The writing was the writing of Enki, graven on the tablets.

 <sup>17</sup> When Joshua heard the noise of the people as they shouted, he said to Moses:

-{{< r a="Aaron" >}}
+{{< r a="Joshua" >}}
 There is a noise of war in the camp.
 {{< /r >}}